KashV2/CS18000-Group-Project/README.md

 # CS18000-Group-Project

 # Instructions on how to compile and run project
 For Phase 1, we do not have a dedicated main method to show the interaction between the clients to the server to the databases.
 That will be delivered in Phase 2.
-Instead, we have our test cases that can be run for each of our 5 classes: UserTest, ProfileTest, DatabaseTest, ChatTest, and ChatDatabaseTest.
+Instead, we have our test cases that can be run for each of our 5 classes: UserTest, ProfileTest, DatabaseTest, ChatTest, and tests.ChatDatabaseTest.
 Open the project on IntelliJ, install JUnit5 packages if prompted to, and press the run button at the top right corner (or F5) to run each test script.

 # Brightspace and Vocareum Submission
 Jason Chan submitted Phase 1 workspace to Vocareum